mathgladiator/adama-lang/docs/docs/what-02-actors.md

 }
 ```

-These signals enable the document to reason about who is connected and provide the features found in classical old school chat rooms: "Jeff has entered the conversation" and "Jeff has left the conversation".
+These signals enable the document to identify who is connected and provide the features found in classical old school chat rooms: "Jeff has entered the conversation" and "Jeff has left the conversation".